-To help you plan your toddler routine at home and your homeschool curriculum, we prepared a list of 99+ easy, no-prep, daily toddler activities.
+To help you plan your toddler routine at home, we prepared a list of 99+ easy, no-prep, daily toddler activities.
 You can easily combine them and see what works for you and your little one.
 The great thing about them is that you can set them up in no time and they are pretty engaging for toddlers and preschoolers.
-Homeschooling can be so much fun, when you change things up!
+Learning can be so much fun, when you change things up!

 When we put this toddler activities list together, we took into account, that especially in our early years, we all develop a large web of skills.
 Specifically, those skills include language skills, physical skills, math skills and social skills.
 In fact, all of these skills are interdepend and influences each other.

 Therefore, these 99+ toddler activities cover all these 4 areas and can be done not only at home and indoors, but also outdoors.

 Daily Toddler Activities – Toddler Routine Printable

 Motherhood and parenting in general is sometimes kind of overwhelming, because you have not only the responsibility for yourself but also for your family.
 At times, it seems that we do not have even resources for ourselves and we are stressed out a lot.
 Thus, it’s pretty easy to lose sight of the “big picture” and what really matters.

 Therefore, we went even one step further and created a simple system to track our toddler’s daily activities and routine.
 In this way, we can make sure, that we offer our little ones enough diversity, learning and fun everyday.
 We, parents want them to be happy and thrive everyday.

 You can use this Daily Toddler Activities Free Printable with checkmark system, if you want to keep track of the activities your toddler does every day.
 It can help you for example discover the interests and talents of your toddler.
 Also, you will be able to see what they love to repeat and which are the areas, you might need to help them to build-out further.